Vital Essentials Freeze-Dried Dog Food receives the Advisor’s top rating of 5 stars.

-The Vital Essentials product line includes three freeze dried raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Vital Essentials product line includes three freeze dried raw dog foods.

-The products are available in nibblets, patties and mini patties.
+The Vital Essentials freeze dried products are available in nibblets and some formulas in pet patties and mini pet patties.

 The following is a list of recipes available at the time of this review.